zekibaklan/6-BMI.Calculator/README.md

 ## What you will learn

-* How to create multi-screen apps with animated navigation.
+* Creating multi-screen apps with animated navigation.
-* Optional binding, optional chaining and the nil coalescing operator.
+* Understanding optional binding, optional chaining, and the nil coalescing operator.

-* How to create classes and difference between classes and structs.
+* Creating classes and understanding the differences between classes and structs.

 * Pass by value vs. pass by reference.

-* Formatting Strings.
+* Formatting strings.

 * Color literals.

 ![banner resmi](https://r.resimlink.com/Uqkcmv5d.png)
 >This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)